• Skip to primary navigation

 Even the method of making a Negroni is simple, but the flavor is something of an acquired taste.
 If you’ve been put off by the bracing flavor of a traditional Negroni, this Aperol Negroni Sour might just be the solution.
 For comparison’s sake, consider it a Negroni-Lite.

-Using lower-octane Aperol in place of Campari gives this sour cocktail a sweeter edge.
+Using lower-octane Aperol in place of Campari gives this Aperol sour cocktail a sweeter edge.
 Sweet elderflower liqueur is a bright, floral, fruity, and more citrus-forward alternative to the Negroni’s typical, hearty, caramel-flavored vermouth.

 Adding an extra hit of tartness with fresh lemon juice brightens up the flavor considerably.
 Finally, giving it the egg white treatment literally lightens up this Negroni Sour, giving it real loft in the form of an ethereal foam.